Enterprise SEO takes all the facets of search engine optimization … and multiplies them.

 - Use schema

-- Create authoritative content with a content optimizer like Content Fusion
+- Create authoritative content with an AI-powered content optimizer like Content Fusion

 - Have strong topic clusters and follow internal linking best practices